svmiller/stevemisc/README.md

 (quantile), and `rst()` (random number generation) are available.
-Here, for example, is using `rst()` to simulate data from one of the most common Student-t distributions in the world of Bayesian priors: the one with three degrees of freedom, a mean of 0, and a standard deviation of 10.
+Here, for example, is using `rst()` to simulate data from one of the most common Student-t distributions in the world of Bayesian priors: the one with three degrees of freedom, a mean of zero, and a standard deviation of ten.

 ``` r
 dat <- tibble(x = rst(10000, 3, 0, 10))